 these environment variables in the

-/etc/ecs/ecs.config file and the
+/etc/ecs/ecs.config file and

-restart the agent.
+then restart the agent.
 You can also create a custom

-to download at run time using Amazon EC2 user data.
+instances to download at run time using Amazon EC2 user data.
 For more information, see Storing Container Instance Configuration in Amazon S3.

 If you are manually starting the Amazon ECS container agent (for non-Amazon ECS-optimized